gichukipaul/PesaKit/README.md

      }
      ```
 - Error Handling: Implement error handling logic to handle failed requests and unexpected responses gracefully.
-- Documentation: Refer to the documentation for detailed usage instructions, code examples, and API reference.
+- Documentation: Refer to the documentation for detailed usage instructions, code examples, and API references.

 ## Contributions
 I welcome contributions from the community to help improve Pesakit.
 If you find any bugs, have feature requests, or want to contribute enhancements, please submit a pull request or open an issue on GitHub.